 put a smile on their faces but may be the best gift I have ever given them.

-If you have grand children, I want you to know how to protect your little guys… even after you are gone.
-This is not where you stop reading.
-This is where you sit up, adjust the font and pay close attention.
-I bought my grand children life insurance policies for Christmas.
+If you have grandchildren, you need to know how to protect these little guys… even after you are gone.
+This is NOT where you stop reading.
+This is where you sit up, adjust your glasses, and pay close attention.
+I bought my grandchildren life insurance policies for Christmas.
 Why in the world would I do that?
 I have 5 VERY good reasons.

-2) You no longer have to die to receive benefits from your life insurance policy.
-You may want to read that again.
-I bought my grand children the “new” kind of life insurance.
-Their policies come with Accelerated Benefit Riders that advance a portion of their death benefit for Chronic, Critical and Terminal Illness.
-This rider is simply amazing.
-Medical bills?
-No problem!
-The game has changed.
+2) You no longer must die to receive benefits from your life insurance policy.
+Read that again.
+I bought my grandchildren the “new” kind of life insurance.
+Their policies come with an

 5) Legacy.
 The gift of Life Insurance will keep giving long after I am gone.
-I have hand written a letter to each of my little guys to read after I am gone.
+I have handwritten a letter to each of my little guys to read after I am gone.
 I explain to them how their policies work and why I purchased them when I did.
 I encourage them to use the money wisely as it can provide for them and future generations if managed properly.
-My investment of $250/month over 10 years for a 4 year old makes them a millionaire at age 70 and generates over $85,000 per year in tax-free income all while providing access to more than $500,000 in death benefit should they become sick, injured or experience an untimely death.
+An investment of $250/month over 10 years for a 4-year-old makes them a millionaire at age 70 and generates over $85,000 per year in tax-free income all while providing access to more than $500,000 in death benefit should they become sick, injured, or experience an untimely death.